Unsupervised and Supervised NLP Approach

 Advancing AI with Unsupervised Learning

-The most popular applications of Unsupervised Learning in advanced AI chatbots / AI Virtual Assistants are clustering (like K-mean, Mean-Shift, Density-based, Spectral clustering, etc.) and association rules methods.
-Clustering is typically used to automatically group semantically similar user utterances together to accelerate the derivation and verification of an underneath common user intent (notice derivation of a new class, not classification into an existing class).
+The most popular applications of Unsupervised Learning in Enterprise AI chatbots, AI Virtual Assistants, and Enterprise AI Copilots are clustering (like K-mean, Mean-Shift, Density-based, Spectral clustering, etc.) and association rules methods.
+Clustering is typically used to automatically group semantically similar user utterances to accelerate the derivation and verification of an underneath common user intent (notice derivation of a new class, not classification into an existing class).

 Unsupervised Learning is also used for association rules mining which aims at discovering relationships between features directly from data.
 This technique is typically used to automatically extract existing dependencies between named entities from input user utterances, dependencies of intents across a set of user utterances part of the same user/system session, or dependencies of questions and answers from conversational logs capturing the interactions between users and live agents during the problem troubleshooting process.

-Aisera offers the most feature-comprehensive and technology-advanced AI Virtual Assistant solution for self-service automation in the market perfectly blending together Supervised Learning and Unsupervised Learning, Natural Language Understanding (NLU), AI Virtual Assistant technology, Conversational AI (cognitive search) and Conversational Automation into one SaaS cloud offer for IT Service Desk and Customer Services.
+Aisera offers the most feature-comprehensive and technology-advanced AI Virtual Assistant solution for self-service automation in the market perfectly blending together Supervised Learning and Unsupervised Learning, Natural Language Understanding (NLU), AI Virtual Assistant technology, Conversational AI (cognitive search) and Conversational Automation into one SaaS cloud offer for IT Service Desk and AI Customer Services.
 Aisera’s proprietary unsupervised NLP/NLU technology, User Behavioral Intelligence, and Sentiment Analytics are protected by several patent-pending applications.